Harrix/Harrix-CodeStyle/style__git.md

 ➕ Add CC BY 4.0 license
 ➕ Add empty line at end of file
 ➕ Add featured image for article ""
-➕ Add function ...
+➕ Add featured image for article ""
 ➕ Add MIT license
-➕ Add more information about ...
+➕ Add more information about
+⚗️ Add test for
 🚀 Build project
 🚀 Build version 0.
 ➕ Create test.md